Guy Garvey's Rainy City

 With the help of DJ Dave Haslam, Guy traces the evolution of Manchester's night life, from 19th century music halls like Ben Langs, to the Magic Village in the 60s, and the heady days of The Hacienda.
 Meanwhile, former Lancashire and England cricketer David Lloyd remembers fire engines being called to drain the pitch at Old Trafford.

 Throughout the programme, we hear music from some of Manchester's most treasured musicians and extracts from poetry and literature.
-It first broadcast on BBC 6 Music in October 2010.
+It was first broadcast in October 2010.